dewiniaid/hexchat-scripts/alerts/README.md

 ## Requirements
 * Hexchat
-* Python 3.3 or later (tested with Python 3.4).
-May also work with Python 2.x, this is untested.
+* Hexchat's Python 3 plugin.
+(Does not currently work Python 2.x).
+Use /py about to see if the plugin is installed and the version of Python in use.

 ## Installation Instructions
 1. Save 'alerts.py' to your Hexchat addons directory.
 On Windows, this is located at `%appdata%\HexChat\addons`.
 On Linux and OSX, this is probably `./config/hexchat/addons`